onflow/flow/flips/20201125-bip-44-multi-account.md

 ## User Benefit

-By following this standard, developers of existing BIP 44 crypto wallets will be able to reduce friction for users who choose to create accounts on Flow.
+By following this standard, developers of existing BIP 44 crypto wallets will be able to reduce friction for users who wish to create accounts on Flow.

 ## Design Proposal